Skip to content

 };

-The key point here is that the code generated by the compiler is virtually indistinguishable from the machine code of the C version above—member functions are inlined by default, so there is no performance penalty.
-However, external code can no longer directly touch the registers, drastically reducing the chance of errors.
+The key is that the code generated by the compiler is almost indistinguishable from the machine code of the C version above—member functions are inline by default, so there is no loss in performance.
+However, external code can no longer touch the registers directly, drastically compressing the possibility of errors.

 Namespaces

-Naming collisions in large projects are a headache, especially after integrating several third-party libraries.
-The traditional C approach is to prefix function names, such as sensor_init, sensor_read, sensor_deinit.
-It works, but it's not elegant.
-C++ namespaces provide a more systematic solution—by organizing related functions and classes into logical groups, the problem of naming collisions is eliminated at its root:
+Naming conflicts in large projects are a headache, especially when you integrate several third-party libraries.
+The traditional C approach is to add prefixes to function names, like sensor_init(), timer_init(), uart_init(), which works but isn't elegant.
+C++ namespaces provide a more systematic solution—organizing related functions and classes into logical groups, fundamentally eliminating naming conflicts:

 cpp